-The Search for the Ultimate Mai Tai is produced by Kevin Crossman who is located in the San Francisco Bay Area.
+The Search for the Ultimate Mai Tai is produced by Kevin Crossman, located in the San Francisco Bay Area.

 About this Website